SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 ---
 # DO NOT EDIT THE .md ON GITHUB
 # DO EDIT THE .Rmd AND knit THE .md LOCALLY

-title: "Raster Change Detection Analysis with two images"
+title: "Raster Change Detection Analysis with Two Images"
-author: "Benoit Parmentier"
+author: bparment1
-date: "09/11/2018"
+date: "11/09/2018"
 output:
   #html_document:
   #  toc: true # will make headers as table of contents at the beginning